Supert/shibari/TUTORIAL.md

 ### 3c.4.
 Enjoy

-Go pick a beer from a fridge if you've got one.
-You've deserved it, and it will help you digest chapter 4.
+Grab a beer from the fridge if you've got one.
+You deserve it, and it will help what's coming in chapter 4 go down.

 ## 4. Grokking your model